homeymusic/mami.codi.R/README.md

-MaMi.CoDi: A Quantum Model of Consonance Perception at the Heisenberg Uncertainty Limit
+MaMi.CoDi: A Quantized Model of Consonance Perception at the Classical Uncertainty Limit
 ================